 Other car insurance coverage for a Ford Fusion

 While most states require basic liability coverage, there are many more types of auto insurance that Ford Fusion drivers may want to consider for additional financial protection.
 Minimum coverage auto insurance is designed to cover the costs to others if you are responsible for an accident or damages.
 However, you would be left out of pocket paying for your own vehicle damages or medical expenses, if you were at-fault.
-Some of the most common policy types to deal with this are collision, comprehensive, uninsured motorist and medical payments or personal injury protection (PIP).
+Some of the most common coverage types to deal with this are collision coverage, uninsured motorist coverage and medical payments or personal injury protection (PIP).

-Collision coverage will generally pay towards damages to your car that occurred due to any collision while it is being driven.
-On the other hand, Comprehensive will cover most forms of damage done to the vehicle unrelated to a collision, like damage from a tree or hitting a deer.
+Collision coverage will generally pay towards damages to your car that occurred due to any collision while it is being driven, regardless of fault.
+On the other hand, comprehensive coverage will cover most forms of damage done to the vehicle unrelated to a collision, like damage from a tree or hitting a deer.